nick-myers/exam-timer/README.md

 ## Key Features

 - **Large, readable text** - Designed to be visible from across a room
+- **Adjustable text size** - Built-in zoom controls (50%-200%) with persistent settings
+- **Fullscreen mode** - Maximize screen space for better visibility
-- **Automatic time calculations** - Calculates finish times including extra time allowances
+- **Automatic time calculations** - Calculates finish times including extra time allowances (default 25%, customizable)
 - **Screen wake lock** - Prevents the screen from going to sleep or showing screensaver
+- **Collapsible controls** - Hide control buttons for a cleaner display during exams
+- **Sticky table header** - Header remains visible when scrolling through exams
+- **Demo data** - Load Harry Potter themed sample exams to test the application
 - **Offline-first** - Works completely offline once loaded, no internet connection required
 - **No installation needed** - Just open the HTML file in any modern web browser
 - **Private and secure** - All data stays on your device, nothing is sent to external servers